Haibane Renmei: Characters

 A mechanically inclined tomboy, Kana works at the clock tower in the center of town.
 Kana has been a haibane for three years.
 Kana has a bit of a whimsical side to her as she reveals to Rakka that she wonders about the world outside the walls as well.
-More often than not though, Kana is hyper and obnoxious, which helps her to coexist with her grouchy master at the clock tower.
-Despite her confident attitude, Kana is actually very sensitive deep down and cares deeply for her friends, showing almost as much sadness as Rakka for Kuu's loss before grudgingly accepting it.
+She has an overeager personality, which causes friction with her grouchy master at the clock tower, but they have a shared passion for their line of work.
+Despite her confident attitude, Kana is sensitive and cares deeply for her friends, showing almost as much sadness as Rakka for Kuu's loss before grudgingly accepting it.